 Investing doesn’t have to be complicated.
 You don’t need an expensive financial advisor to get started or to be successful investing.
 You can get started on your own, today, the simple way.

-Forget the complicated jargon, high fees, and intimation factor that normally comes with investing.
+Forget the complicated jargon, high fees, and intimidation factor that normally comes with investing.
 Here, I’ll do my best to cut straight to the point to help you get started.

 That’s not all, though.
 As I started to write about investing, I quickly realized that simple and practical advice could be helpful across various aspects of personal finance, including:

 So I took years of personal investing experience, credit card research, and excel budgeting work and put it all into this site.
 With one goal in mind:

 Make Personal Finance Easy

 I love researching and writing about this stuff, and I’m super happy that some big names have taken notice:

 - Business Insider – 10 Ways You Didn’t Know Your Bank Could Save You Money